Skip to content

 /// In the following example, the [applyTo] method is used to combine the

-/// scroll physics of two [ScrollPhysics] objects, the resulting [ScrollPhysics]
+/// scroll physics of two [ScrollPhysics] objects

-/// `x` has the same behavior as `y`:
+/// `x` has the same behavior as `y`

-/// scroll physics of two [ScrollPhysics] objects.
-The resulting [ScrollPhysics]
+/// scroll physics of two [ScrollPhysics] objects

-/// `x` has the same behavior as `y`.
+/// `x` has the same behavior as `y`

 ///